visgl/math.gl/docs/modules/proj4/api-reference/proj4-projection.md

 ### `checkProj4CRSCompatibility(definition, options?)`

-Checks whether a broad `CRSDefinition` can be constructed by proj4js.
+Checks whether a broad `ReadonlyCRSDefinition` can be constructed by proj4js.
+Mutable `CRSDefinition` values and deeply readonly definitions from `SpatialReference` are both accepted.
 It returns a structured result with `status` set to `supported`, `unsupported`, or `unknown`, along with `checked`, `lossy`, an optional CRS `type`, and a stable `reason` code.

 For serialized WKT and PROJ strings, `options.serialized` can be `probe` (the default), `unknown`, or `accept`.
 Probing constructs a proj4js converter but does not transform any coordinates.

 ### `toProj4CRSDefinition(definition, options?)`

-Narrows a broad CRS definition to `Proj4CRSDefinition`.
+Narrows a broad readonly CRS definition to `Proj4CRSDefinition`.
 Supported object definitions are returned unchanged, and serialized definitions are passed through unchanged.
 Unsupported object types throw `Proj4CRSCompatibilityError` in the default `strict` mode.

 Set `options.mode` to `horizontal` to explicitly extract the single Proj4-compatible horizontal component from a `CompoundCRS`.
 This is lossy and rejects compounds with no or multiple eligible